← Back to Blog

 Measuring Prompt Cache Effectiveness

-If you enable --cache-ram with a non-zero value, look for these log lines in llama-server output:
+You can also look for these log lines in llama-server output:

 prompt cache is enabled, size limit: 8192 MiB